darrenjaworski/multiplayer-chess/PROJECT_PLAN.md

   - ✅ render a chess board (design, dev)
   - ✅ render pieces on a board
   - ✅ render valid moves on hover
-  - logic for piece movement
+  - ✅ logic for piece movement
     - ✅ basic movement
     - ✅ castling
-  - logic for piece capture
+  - ✅ logic for piece capture
     - ✅ display captured pieces in middle above or below board for player
-    - handle reintroducing piece to board from pawn
+    - ✅ handle promotion
     - ✅ en pessant capture
   - logic for game states
     - won/lost, stalemate